-I used to eat a lot of crispy fried foods before I regained my health, and that is one thing I sometimes missed after switching to a whole food, plant-based lifestyle.
+I used to eat a lot of crispy fried foods before I regained my health, and that is one thing I sometimes missed after switching to a whole-food, plant-based lifestyle.
 I thought the days of crunchy French fries, Jo Jo potatoes, and tempura were over.
-Thankfully, I found out that I was wrong with these amazing air fryer recipes.
+Thankfully, I found out that I was wrong with these vegan air fryer recipes.

 After a weekend of testing out the air fryer, I am happy to announce that all those crispy fried foods are back in my life only, this time, they have zero oil and won’t be clogging my arteries or causing inflammation in my body.
 Bring on the air fryer recipes!

 Take a look at some of the amazing air fryer vegan recipes I have been able to create in my new air fryer so far.

 Vegan Air Fryer Recipes